grungydan/CoinFlipper/readme.md

 This is a simple CLI based  coin flip simulator written in Python 3 by Daniel Henson.
-It asks the user to specify how many coin flips to make and returns a list of the result of those flips.
+It asks the user to specify how many coin flips to make and returns the number of Heads and Tails results, as well as a list of the result of the individual flips.